argusdusty/Ferret/README.md

 ```

 ### More examples
-Check out example.go and dictionaryexample.go for more example usage.
+Check out example/example.go and example/dictionaryexample.go for more example usage.